© Crown copyright 2017

 - existing and proposed pay rates and payments

 - the total number of posts covered by the remit

 - the impact of the proposal on the remit paybill excluding the PRP pot (amount and percentage)

 - the amount of the existing PRP pot calculated as a percentage of the 2015-16 baseline pay-bill, and the percentage

 - evidence to confirm that the proposal complies with the limits of the scheme set out above: the amount of the proposed reduction to the existing PRP pot, also expressed as a percentage of the pot and of the baseline pay-bill; and that the proposed pay-bill increase is offset by the PRP pot reduction, taking account of any adjustment for employer superannuation and ERNIC costs

 - an explanation as to how the proposal will not jeopardise the operation, development or effectiveness of existing performance-related pay arrangements

-Treasury will also take into consideration whether rates of pay relevant to the applicant’s remit are already high compared with the rest of Whitehall, although this would not rule out higher-paying departments taking advantage of this flexibility.
+HM Treasury will also take into consideration whether rates of pay relevant to the applicant’s remit are already high compared with the rest of Whitehall, although this does not rule out higher-paying departments taking advantage of this flexibility.